mialkin/docs/dotnet/libraries/nest.md

 # NEST

-**NEST** is a high level Elasticsearch .NET client, which uses Elasticsearch's json REST API through **Elasticsearch.Net**, the low level .NET client, and exposes all of the endpoints with strong types, using JSON.Net for serialization.
+[↑ NEST](https://www.elastic.co/guide/en/elasticsearch/client/net-api/7.17/nest.html) is a high level Elasticsearch .NET client, which uses Elasticsearch's json REST API through **Elasticsearch.Net**, the low level .NET client, and exposes all of the endpoints with strong types, using JSON.Net for serialization.

 ## Installation